moneytech/libDraw/README.md

 ```
 Then, when linking files, add libDraw.o. eg:
 ```
-ld -T app.ld -o $1.app crt0.o $1.o libc.a libBareMetal.o libDraw.o
+ld -T app.ld -o $1.app crt0.o $1.o libBareMetal.o libDraw.o libc.a libm.a
 ```

+It is important that you have the app.ld, crt0.o, libc.a and libm.a files.
+If you don't try using the script `newlib.sh` in the BareMetal scripts to get them.
-It is important that you have video mode enabled in Pure64.
+As well, it is important that you have video mode enabled in Pure64.
 Go into the Pure64/src directory and edit the file `sysvar.asm`
 Line 11 should read
 ```